Lorjuo/jquery_popup_uploader/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## CUSTOM
+Steps to use this plugin

+Create Uploader with cropped version

+Add jquery_popup_uploader to form
+Add Utilities on top of form

+Enable <image>_id in permitted_attributes
+create empty <image> object in edit and new actions exclude <image>_id in new and update methods use update_image_associations from ImageAssociationsHelper in update and create method